hinthealth/facade/README.md

   ```
   Facade.clear();
   // clear will actually just set the db/routes/resources to empty objects.
+Note, it also clears out the `.backend` definition.
+So you should also be setting $httpBackend in a beforeEach.
   // Use this when you actually add resources/objects in the beforeEach of your tests, and thus they are run every time.
   ```